 When my father retired, he had worked for the same company for 40 years.
 Why he stayed with the same company throughout his whole career was because he was “happy” with his job; he had job satisfaction.
 Back in those days, the workforce tended to be loyal to the employer, and in return for loyalty; the employer provided lifetime employment, which resulted in job satisfaction.

 Let’s set the stage by exploring the differences between satisfaction and engagement.
 Agent satisfaction measures the level agents are satisfied with the job and its conditions.
 It doesn’t measure how much effort an agent is willing to put in.
-Surveys normally capture the level of agent satisfaction with perks, benefits, incentive programs, the work environment and work-life balance.
+Surveys normally capture the level of agent satisfaction with perks, benefits, incentive programmes, the work environment and work-life balance.
 Actions can then be taken to boost morale so as to lower attrition rates.

 Agents satisfied with the job but not engaged are usually content to punch in, perform the routine job of answering calls and, at the end of the shift, punch out.
 How about the reverse situation?
 Are there agents who are engaged but not satisfied with the job?
 The likelyhood of agents being both engaged and satisfied is much higher.
 These agents are willing to go the extra mile.